vjekoart/retrovizor/revizor/Readme.md

 ## Usage

+* Files `src/index.js` and `src/index.css` are mandatory, they are entry points for creating CSS and JS bundles used on every subpage
 * `npm run e2e`, make sure to run `npm run build` or `npm run dev` beforehand
 * Index library scripts: use `import "Library/configuration.js";` and similar
 * Other library and index/layout/views scripts: use `import { x } from "Library";`